-Robsonshaw are also acting for numerous survivors of historic sexual and physical abuse for individuals affected by the Shirley Oaks scandal.
+Robsonshaw is also acting for numerous survivors of historic sexual and physical abuse for individuals affected by the Shirley Oaks scandal.
 The London Borough of Lambeth is the first Council in England to launch a Redress Scheme to compensate those who suffered physical and sexual abuse and neglect in its borough's former children's homes.

-To speak to us about your potential claim following mistreatment, sexual and physical abuse and neglect at a children's home, please contact us at firstname.lastname@example.org or telephone us on 01392 345333.
+To speak to us about your potential claim following mistreatment, sexual and physical abuse or neglect at a children's home, please contact us at firstname.lastname@example.org or telephone us on 01392 345333.